milen-ale/Enumerable/README.md

 # Enumerable

-A repository used to learn, practice and master the ruby language
+This repository used to learn, practice and master the ruby language

 ## Built With